Key Points

 What is kangaroo care?

-Kangaroo care is when you lay your diapered baby on your bare chest (if you’re the father) or between your bare breasts (if you’re the mother).
-It’s also called skin-to-skin care because your baby’s bare skin is touching your bare skin.
-Put a blanket on your baby’s back to help keep him warm.
+Kangaroo care is when you lay your diapered baby on your bare chest.
+When holding your baby skin-to-skin put a blanket on your baby’s back to help keep them warm.

 Kangaroo care may help your baby: